Faris-PY/Smart-File-Processing-System/README.md

 ## Process step

-1. The Internal Application place CSV file in Azure datalake storage.
+1. The Internal Application place CSV files in Azure datalake storage.
-2. The file will be receiving thrice a day.
+2. The file will be received a day thrice.
-3. One the file received, ADF will trigger the pipeline(using storage event trigger)
+3. Once the file is received, ADF will trigger the pipeline(using storage event trigger)
 4. The ADF pipeline has databrick notebook associated with it.
 5. Databrick will do the following operations
-   - Check wheather duplicate rows present.
-If it contains duplicate rows, file will be rejected and moved in rejected folder in datalake for further analysis.
+   - Check whether duplicate rows are present.
+If it contains duplicate rows, the file will be rejected and moved to a rejected folder in datalake for further analysis.
-   - Validate the CSV file with the schema infered from the database.
-If validation fails, file will be moved to rejected folder.
-If pass, file will be moved to staging folder in datalake as well as to delta table in DBFS
+   - Validate the CSV file with the schema inferred from the database.
+If validation fails, the file will be moved to a rejected folder.
+If pass, the file will be transferred to the staging folder in datalake as well as to the delta table in DBFS

 ## Functionalities covered as part of This project